MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/configHelp.md

 ---
-ms.date:  12/12/2018
-keywords:  dsc,powershell,configuration,setup
+description: You can use comment-based help in DSC configurations.
+Users can access the help by calling the Configuration with `-?` parameter or by using the Get-Help cmdlet. ms.date: 12/12/2018
 title: Writing help for DSC configurations
-description: You can use comment-based help in DSC configurations.
-Users can access the help by calling the Configuration with `-?` parameter or by using the Get-Help cmdlet.
 ---

 # Writing help for DSC configurations